What is the AACC library collection?

 Can I check out materials?

 Of course!
-Materials may be checked out of the AACC’s Resource Collection by UI students, staff, and faculty.
+Materials may be checked out of the AACC’s library collection by UI students, staff, and faculty.
 To reserve, all you need is a valid I-Card.

 So much to say but so little space to describe it all!
 For a full and searchable list of all the materials we have, you can visit our Library Thing.
 Here's a breakdown of some of the things in our collection:

-There's more to Asian American fiction than The Joy Luck Club, and we work hard to ensure that we collect works from a wide breadth of experiences and backgrounds representative of the our Asian American community.
-Here's a peek at just a few of the items on our shelves:
+There's more to Asian American fiction than The Joy Luck Club, and we work hard to ensure that we collect works from a breadth of experiences and backgrounds representative of the our Asian American community.
+Here's a sample of just a few publication types on our shelves:

 - Novels and short stories

-While we don't necessarily focus on academics, donations from Alumni have allowed us to collect many of the books used in Asian American Studies courses and other areas of research.
-Feel free to peruse the collection to research for classes, or delve deeper into other topics that might catch your eye.
+Donations from Alumni have allowed us to collect many of the books used in Asian American Studies courses and other areas of research.
+Feel free to peruse the collection to research for classes or delve deeper into other topics that might catch your eye.
 Some of the topics covered include: